 Get your children thinking creatively and using their imagination.
 Choose a theme for the tent that you know the children will find enjoyable.

-Rhino UK offers a Projection and Light Play pack, included in this pack is a pop-up projection white tent, torches, reflex panels which create effective patterns when the lights.
+We offer a Projection and Light Play pack; included in this pack is a pop-up projection white tent, torches, reflex panels that create effective patterns when the lights.
 Or you could bring in an intergalactic Laser Sphere that transforms a room into an immersive sensory space in a matter of seconds.

-The list of indoor and outdoor sensory play activities is endless and most of the time it is just about using your imagination and putting your creative head on.
+The list of indoor and outdoor sensory play activities is endless, and most of the time, it’s just about using your imagination to create wonderfully creative sensory activities.

-For more information please take a look around Rhino UK’s website, some key pages are listed below:
+For more information, please take a look at some of these pages below!

 Case Studies: https://www.rhinouk.com/casestudies